Away We Go: Sam Mendes and the artful critique

 A hate-filled screed?
 Hardly.
 Away We Go tackles, with subtlety and humor, a perplexing and common theme among young couples with children in the United States: how do I raise my kids in a society of competing and rampant politically-charged ideologies?
 Who are my role models?
 Where do they live?
 Away We Go is a road movie in which the expectant 30-something couple played by Maya Rudolph and John Krasinski visit friends and relatives around the country in a search for a new home and perhaps a little guidance.
 They encounter some awful parenting examples.

 Both Krasinski and Rudolph are near perfect in their roles, especially Krasinski, whose bearded guy-next-door charm is complimented by a fine sense of comedic timing.
-They are believably understated and their dialogue rings true, mainly because they deliver their lines with an offhand familiarity, suspicious of pretension and bombast in a way that is common with many couples of their age you can find right here in Seattle.
-Away We Go may lack the strong bite and striking visual palette of Mendes best film, American Beauty, and it leaves one or two plot holes glaringly empty, but as a story it seems to do a pretty good job of taking the temperature of post-collegiate Americans.
-Their president is in office, they have a bit of job security, they’re comfortable in their shaggy sweaters and flip-flops, and they’re pregnant.
+They are believably understated and their dialogue rings true, mainly because they deliver their lines with an offhand familiarity, and they are suspicious of pretension and bombast in a way that is common with many couples of their age you can find right here in Seattle.
+Away We Go may lack the strong bite and striking visual palette of Mendes' best film, American Beauty, and it leaves one or two plot holes glaringly empty, but as a story it seems to do a pretty good job of taking the temperature of post-collegiate Americans.
+Their choice for president is in office, they have a bit of job security, they’re comfortable in their shaggy sweaters and flip-flops, and they’re pregnant.
 Now what?